Bluebola/KevinCookieCompany.com/README.md

 # KevinCookieCompany.com
-git and github tutorial to learn the basics of these two software.
+git and github tutorial to learn the basics of these two softwares.